fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://medium.com/@Hossam.Mesbah/he-is-already-here-privileges-escalation-due-to-invalidating-current-users-148069015716">-He is already here: Privileges escalation due to invalidating current users</a>

+<a href="https://portswigger.net/blog/finding-client-side-prototype-pollution-with-dom-invader">-Finding client-side prototype pollution with DOM Invader</a>

 <a href="https://ysamm.com/?p=763">-Multiple bugs chained to takeover Facebook Accounts which uses Gmail.</a>

 <a href="https://secret.club/2022/05/11/fuzzing-solana.html">-Earn $200K by fuzzing for a weekend: Part 1</a>